opencaesar/oml/README.md

   mvn verify
 ```

-> NOTE: If the gradle build gives errors on a second or subsequent build, try deleting the generated `.gradle` subfolder then try invoking the gradle build again

 ## Spec
 If you want to generate the OML spec, you first need to have both [bikeshed](https://tabatkins.github.io/bikeshed/#install-final) and
 [graphviz](https://graphviz.org/download/) installed in the environment, then invoke: